-PlantHUB provides a PhD training programme at the interface of plant production and responsible innovation by placing promising research into the context of commercial exploitation.
-The non-academic partners offer formal and informal learning activities in R&D processes, industrial plant breeding and associated facilities and quality management.
+PlantHUB provided a PhD training programme at the interface of plant production and responsible innovation by placing promising research into the context of commercial exploitation.
+The non-academic partners offered formal and informal learning activities in R&D processes, industrial plant breeding and associated facilities and quality management.

 Network-wide training courses

-In this course, students learn how to build and work with a multi-stakeholder group.
+In this course, students learned how to build and work with a multi-stakeholder group.

 - Gain basic understanding of Stakeholder Engagement and multi-stakeholder processes